 ‘I’ll have a black coffee please,’ replied Dade quickly.

 The greasy spoons owner had discovered the slumbering giant the following morning and woken him with a furious tirade.
 Hunder had argued his case before apologising profusely.
 He desperately offered to help the old man with any work he needed doing as compensation for his intrusion.
-For his part, the old man had grabbed the opportunity of some assistance.
-Partly after taking pity on the downtrodden, well-spoken giant of a man who had, until five minutes previous, been snoring soundly among the tins and packets of cheap catering stock which littered the storeroom.
+For his part, the old man had grabbed the opportunity of some help.
+He took pity on the downtrodden, well-spoken giant of a man who had, until five minutes previous, been snoring among the tins and packets of cheap catering stock which littered the storeroom.

 The old man had been lonely himself.
 He’d run the greasy spoon for the past twenty years.
 Ever since leaving the merchant navy to look after his son who had been in serious danger of going off the rails.
 The old man wasn’t a natural choice for an owner of a food outlet in a busy market square.
 Having zero people skills and a total lack of any sort of catering knowledge.
 In the interest of his only son he’d persevered and over time the café had maintained a steady stream of customers.